Match Columns with VLOOKUP

 falseto find exact matches only, which makes sense in this case.
 Otherwise, enter

 trueif the first column of the 2nd sheet range is sorted and you will accept the closest match, even if not an exact one.

-=VLOOKUP(B2,'addresses'!A:E,2,false), or click on the relevant cells, columns, and sheets for the tool to automatically enter it for you, as shown in Figure 2.33.
+=VLOOKUP(B2,'addresses'!A:E,2,false).
+Another option is to click on the VLOOKUP Vertical lookup grey box that Google Sheets suggests, and click on the relevant cells, columns, and sheets for the formula to be automatically entered for you, as shown in Figure 3.37.
 What’s new here is that this formula in the names sheet refers to a range of columns A to E in the addresses sheet.
 Press Return or Enter on your keyboard.

 Let’s break down each part of the formula you entered in cell C2 of the names sheet: